North Somerset Bird of Prey Centre

 How can we help and support your work?

-- It's been a tough 14 months for all businesses but especially for zoos that have large overheads which can't be cut (Food, Veterinary care, Heating, Lighting, to name but a few).
+- It's been a tough 2 years for all businesses but especially for zoos that have large overheads which can't be cut (Food, Veterinary care, Heating, Lighting, Staff cost, to name but a few).
 Donations of fruit and vegetables are needed regularly to help keep the animals well fed so please do feel free to bring some along with you when you visit, the animals will really appreciate it!
 We can also accept dog and cat food, rodent food, rabbit food, hay, nuts and ferret food.
 Just drop us a message if you think you may have something of use.

 We have an Amazon Wish List for items we really need from food and supplements, building and maintenance equipment, to medical supplies and enrichment items for the animals.
 Every gift really does make a big difference! https://www.amazon.co.uk/.../29QN2H5LG.../ref=cm_wl_huc_view